 This photo shows a graph of my heart rate variability (HRV) over 5 smooth breaths in a simple seated posture.
 Notice how on inhalation (line going up) my heart rate goes up to as high as 72 beats per minute.
 Then when I exhale (line going down) my heart rate goes down to as low as 42 beats per minute.
 Increased HRV is one the best indicators of internal health.
-Good yoga can easily teach this and that is exactly what I want to teach you this weekend if you can come.
+Good yoga can easily teach this.
 For adults HRV is generally very poor without something like good yoga in your life.
 Much of the yoga practices I see around the world actually causes more stress (and worse HRV) than good health.
 Yoga is ideally the art of doing stressful things while being relaxed yet getting stronger and fitter.
-This morning 9 daughter Amaliah did this exercise and her HRV went back and forth between 38 to 115 beats per minute on each breath while just sitting relaxed for a few minutes.
+My nine year old daughter Amaliah did this exercise and her HRV went back and forth between 38 to 115 beats per minute on each breath while just sitting relaxed for a few minutes.
 Now that’s the healthy state most kids have!
 Adults have to work for it!

 I took these photos using the App called Stress Doctor.
 More about this App and HRV below …